Jose Izquierdo Encarnacion

-José Miguel “Pepe” Izquierdo Encarnación (born October 6, 1957) served as the 19th Secretary of State of the Commonwealth of Puerto Rico.
+José Miguel “Pepe” Izquierdo Encarnación (born October 6, 1957) served as the Secretary of State of the Commonwealth of Puerto Rico.

 A structural engineer by education and profession, he has served in many professional, civic and public organizations.
 Formerly the Secretary of State and Secretary of Transportation and Public Works for the Commonwealth of Puerto Rico, he is now Principal of PORTICUS, a consulting firm located in Rio Piedras, Puerto Rico.

 Biography

-José (Pepe) Izquierdo received his bachelor’s and master’s degrees in civil engineering from the University of Puerto Rico.
+José (Pepe) Izquierdo received his bachelor's and master's degrees in civil engineering from the University of Puerto Rico at Mayagüez.
 He joined Capacete-Martin & Associates, Architects and Engineers in San Juan in 1980.
 Pepe served as a Senior Structural Engineer for the firm for 5 years.
 He founded (1986) and worked for 15 years in the consulting firm Izquierdo, Rueda and Associates that provided services in the areas of Structural Engineers, infrastructure development and historic preservation.

 He has led the structural engineering continuous education program in Puerto Rico for the last 25 years.
-He has written many papers and spoken extensively on structural engineering and analysis in over 15 countries, promoted the use of simplified methods for structural design and has work in numerous restoration projects.
+He has written many papers and spoken extensively on structural engineering and analysis in over 15 countries, promoted the use of simplified methods for structural design and has worked in numerous restoration projects.